IBM/create-and-deploy-memcached-operator-using-go/README.md

 ## 7. Implement controller logic

 Now that we have our CRDs registered, our next step is to implement our controller logic in `controllers/memcached_controller.go`.
+First, go ahead and copy the code from the
+[artifacts/memcached_controller.go](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_controller.go) file, and replace your current controller code.
+The next few paragraphs will explain the controller code in detail.
+This is the heart of the operator.
+If you're already experienced with operators, you can skip down to [build manifests and go files](https://github.ibm.com/TT-ISV-org/operator#build-manifests-and-go-files).

 The controller "Reconcile" method contains the logic responsible for monitoring and applying the requested state for specific deployments.
 It does so by sending client requests to Kubernetes APIs, and will run every time a Custom Resource is modified by a user or changes state (ex. pod fails).
 If the reconcile method fails, it can be re-queued to run again.